gude1/social-app/README.md

-# Social app
+#Social app

-social app is a social media app with cool features like posting,chatting built using react-native for front-end and laravel at the backend
+A react-native social media app with features like chatting,posting.backend writing in laravel